7 Of The World Most Influential Computer Programmers in History!

 His book on the theory of programming earned him all the accolades and much-deserved fame.
 He created the ‘TeX digital typesetting system’.
 Amidst winning a number of awards, he was named as the ‘Fellow at the Computer History Museum’ in 1998.

 Donald Knuth is one of the very few programmer scientists admired by Bill Gates.

 You can read what Bill Gates thinks of his book.

 If you think you’re a really good programmer… read Art of Computer Programming… You should definitely send me a résumé if you can read the whole thing.

 Along with Dennis Ritchie, Ken was the co-creator of UNIX.
 He is also accredited with creating ‘B-programming language’, the ‘ed(text editor)’, and also was the co-developer of ‘Go’ programming language.

 He won A.M.
 Turing Award along with Dennis Ritchie in 1983 among other awards.
 He’s also an inductee at the fellow of Computer History Museum (1997).

-As his contribution for the open source software which we use daily for code compilation, he is among most influential computer programmers in the history.
+As his contribution to the open-source software which we use daily for code compilation, he is among the most influential computer programmers in the history.